browserengineering/book/book/scheduling-and-threading.md

 Next up is `XHMLHttpRequest`.
 We introduced this API in chapter 10, and implemented it only as a synchronous API.
-But in fact, the synchronous version of that API is almost useless for real websites,^[and also a huge performance footgun, for the same reason we've been optiming work to use threads in this chapter!] because the whole point of using thia API on a website is to keep it resposive to the user while network requests are going on.
+But in fact, the synchronous version of that API is almost useless for real websites,^[It's also a huge performance footgun, for the same reason we've been adding async tasks in this chapter!] because the whole point of using thia API on a website is to keep it resposive to the user while network requests are going on.